 On September 30, 2019, each grantee of such outstanding options entered into an amended grant letter with Hywin Wealth Management and our company, all parties agreed to replace the outstanding options granted by Hywin Wealth Management by options granted by our company, with each one option granted by our company replacing 10 options granted by Hywin Wealth Management, effective immediately (the "restated 2018 plan").
 As of the date of the prospectus, 750,247 options to purchase approximately 1.5% issued ordinary shares of our company before the completion of this offering were granted and outstanding under the restated 2018 Plan, at exercise prices ranging from US\$1.894 per share to US\$2.801 per share.
-All the grantees agreed not to exercise the granted options of our company within one year after the completion of this offering, and after the first anniversary date of the IPO completion date, they can exercise their options after obtaining an approval from the board.
-The restated 2018 plan will terminate on the fourth anniversary date of the IPO completion date and extendable at the Board's election.
+All the grantees agreed not to exercise the granted options of our company within one year after the completion of this offering, and after the first anniversary date of the IPO completion date and extendable at the Board's election.